 For some of us, school’s a distant memory.
-But that doesn’t stop us from wanting to pick up new skills every now and then – after all, learning is a life-long journey.
+But that doesn’t stop us from wanting to pick up new skills every now and then, in pursuit of lifelong learning.

 However, classes can be pretty expensive.
-Some of them can easily cost us half a month’s salary, and the last thing we want is to break our bank account, especially for a skill that’s interest-based, rather than one that will further your career.
+Some of them can easily cost us half a month’s salary, and the last thing we want is to break the bank, especially for a skill that’s interest-based rather than one that will further your career.

-Fortunately, Singaporeans from age 25 and above have $500 worth of SkillsFuture credits available from October 2020 all the way to 2025, which means we don’t have to hesitate in adding to our existing repertoire.
-Here we’ve sussed out a few skills that you can learn without forking out a single cent.
+Fortunately, Singaporeans aged 25 and above have $500 worth of SkillsFuture credits available from October 2020 to 2025, which means we don’t have to hesitate in adding more workfare skills to our existing repertoire.
+Here are some SkillsFuture Singapore offerings of different course level difficulties that you can learn without forking out a single cent.

-For other SkillsFuture courses, take a look here:
+For other SkillsFuture courses with funding schemes, take a look here:

 - Courses to learn new skills

 - Investing course

 1. Enhance your photos with basics of Photoshop

 Photoshop can be daunting for first-time users, but the modular course from UDEMY runs you through the basics with lessons on image manipulation, layer creation, and tool selection.
 With these tools on hand, your profile’s well on their way to becoming IG goals.

 Check out the full range of Photoshop courses on UDEMY.
 Alternatively, you can also browse through claimable SkillsFuture Photoshop courses.